epogrebnyak/lamr/lamr/README.md

 - command line tool with `Typer` and `rich`
 - `beaupy` for selectors
 - VitePress for static web site

+More ideas:

-- possible language translations including Russian
+- human language translations including Russian
+- use `lamr` as context for ChatGPT queries

 Policies:

-- no ChatGPT content, human writing
+- no ChatGPT content, just human writing
 - no videos unless for unique pieces
 - beginner-friendly, assumes no prior knowledge